AdrianUtama/WebsiteProject/README.md

-Please download copy to your local machine, not directly from github repository/tamu servers.
+Please download copy to your local machine.
+Do not try to open html files directly from github repository or tamu servers.

 Start by opening index.html